pspacek/python-ldap/Doc/ldap.rst

    .. note::

-      This method is somewhat immature and might vanish in future versions if full support for extended controls will be implemented.
-You have been warned!
+      This method is deprecated and somewhat broken since full support for extended controls is implemented today.
+You should rather pass an appropriate :class:`LDAPControl` instance via argument *serverctrls* to the applicable methods.

 Object attributes